 All band students are required to participate in concert and pep band.
 One (1) credit a year will be given to band members for every full year completed in Grades 9-12.
-The Cedar Mountain choir program includes concert (mixed) choir.
-One (1) credit a year will be given to choral members for every full year completed in Grades 9-12.
-All students enrolled in choir are expected to participate in all concerts.
-Band and choir students must participate in Cedar Mountain concerts, regardless of academic eligibility.
+Band students must participate in Cedar Mountain concerts, regardless of academic eligibility.
 If a student is academically ineligible, they cannot participate in extracurricular music events which would include solo and ensemble contests.